BoxuanBobLi/dNdS_tool/pangenome_analysis/README.md

 # VF Presence/Absence and Pangenome Analysis

-This folder contains four scripts used to calculate VF frequencies, map VF entries to PAO1 locus tags, remove redundant VF entries, and test for differences in VF presence/absence between Clade A and Clade B.
+This folder contains scripts used to calculate VF frequencies, map VF entries to PAO1 locus tags, remove redundant VF entries, test for differences in VF presence/absence between Clade A and Clade B, and visualize the enrichment results.

 ## Run Order